-- Trial will be conducted from 8:30 a.m. to 1:30 p.m. on Mondays through Fridays.
-27. Counsel must arrive by 8:00 a.m. each day, or earlier if directed by the Court, to discuss any matters that need to be heard outside the presence of the jury.
-The jury will be called at 8:30 a.m. - 28.
-Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with the Supervisor of the Court Reporting Services at (415) 522-2079 at least 14 days before trial. - 29.
+25. Trial will be conducted from 8:30 a.m. to 1:30 p.m. on Mondays through Fridays.
+Counsel must arrive by 8:00 a.m. each day, or earlier if directed by the Court, to discuss any matters that need to be heard outside the presence of the jury.
+The jury will be called at 8:30 a.m.

+- 26. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with the Supervisor of the Court Reporting Services at (415) 522-2079 at least 14 days before trial. - 27.
 The courtroom is equipped with monitors and a sound system.
 Should the parties wish to utilize additional technology, the United States Marshals Service requires a court order to allow equipment into the Courthouse.
 The parties must file a written request and proposed order no later than seven days prior to the beginning of trial if they wish to bring any such technology into the Courthouse.
-Parties should be prepared to fix any equipment, if necessary. - 30.
-The parties shall disclose the witnesses whom they will call and the exhibits to be introduced through those witnesses (except exhibits to be used solely for impeachment purposes) by noon the day before the parties intend to call those witnesses.
-Failure to have a witness ready to proceed at trial will usually constitute resting. - 31.
-At the end of the trial day, the parties shall meet and confer regarding all exhibits and demonstratives intended to be produced on the following day.
-Meeting and conferring via email is not sufficient; the parties must meet in person or over the telephone.
-If the parties cannot in good faith resolve all of their evidentiary disputes without the Court's involvement, each party shall file a single statement of five pages or less framing its position on the dispute(s) by midnight.
-If deposition designations are the subject of any unresolved disputes, the relevant deposition excerpts must be attached to the parties' statements.

-- 32. Counsel must consult with the Courtroom Deputy at the beginning of the first day of trial regarding the procedure for tracking admitted exhibits and any limitations thereon.
+Parties should be prepared to fix any equipment, if necessary. - 28.
+At the end of each trial day, the parties shall disclose the witnesses whom they will call and the exhibits to be introduced through those witnesses (except exhibits to be used solely for impeachment purposes) during the next day of trial.
+Failure to have a witness ready to proceed at trial will usually constitute resting. - 29.
+Counsel must consult with the Courtroom Deputy at the beginning of the first day of trial regarding the procedure for tracking admitted exhibits and any limitations thereon.
 If there are any disagreements between the parties regarding the status of the exhibits, counsel shall bring them promptly to the Court's attention.
-At the close of evidence, before closing arguments, counsel must confer with the Courtroom Deputy to make sure the exhibits in evidence are in good order.
-Counsel should also be prepared to upload all admitted exhibits from a flash drive to the jury computer so that the jury may access the exhibits during deliberation. - 33.
+At the close of evidence, before closing arguments, counsel must confer with the Courtroom Deputy to make sure the exhibits in evidence are in good order. - 30.
 Upon the conclusion of the trial, each party shall retain its exhibits through the appellate process.
 It is each party's responsibility to make arrangements with the Clerk of Court to file the record on appeal.